alphagov/govuk-developer-docs/source/manual/reprovision.html.md

 section: Infrastructure tasks
 layout: manual_layout
 parent: "/manual.html"
-last_reviewed_on: 2018-03-22
+last_reviewed_on: 2018-12-17
 review_in: 6 months
 ---

 Make sure you are aware what the consequences will be of removing a machine from the rotation and consider who needs to be aware of potential downtime.
+In particular, removing a single-point-of-failure machine will result in downtime.

 ## AWS

 1. Log into the AWS console, select the correct environment and go to the EC2 service
-2. Locate the instance and confirm it's the correct one by either instance ID or private IP
+2. Locate the instance and confirm it's the correct one by either instance ID or private IP address
 3. Select Terminate from the Actions -> Instance State menu
-4. The AWS Auto Scaling Group will reprovision the instance
+4. The AWS Auto Scaling Group will reprovision the instance automatically

 ## Carrenza